sphinx-contrib/datatemplates/doc/source/index.rst

-``sphinxcontrib.datatemplates`` helps you use static data in machine readable format in your documentation by letting you define Jinja2 templates to turn JSON or YAML data structures into reStructuredText for Sphinx to render as part of its output.
+``sphinxcontrib.datatemplates`` helps you use static data in machine readable format in your documentation by letting you define Jinja2 templates to turn JSON, YAML, XML, or CSV data into reStructuredText for Sphinx to render as part of its output.

 * Repo: https://github.com/sphinxcontrib/sphinxcontrib.datatemplates